nelsonjchen/cloud-geoip-dns-testing/README.md

 Here are the domains and notes:

 * **Google Cloud Platform (GCP)**
   * Note: GCP’s DNS GeoIP is less granular compared to Azure and AWS.
-It typically has a few regions tied to data center locations.
+It typically has a few regions tied to Google's datacenter locations.
   * `test.gcp.geoip-test.mindflakes.com`
 * **Azure**
   * Note: Azure has extremely fine-grained DNS GeoIP.
 Unfortunately, I couldn’t combine all options into a single domain because there’s a maximum of 200 routing options per “traffic manager profile.”
 For Azure tests, you need the correct domain name for the continent you’re testing from.